 Be Flexible and Take Your Time

 Flexibility is essential.
-If you try to stick to a tight schedule you will inevitably go crazy.
+If you try to stick to a tight schedule, you will inevitably go crazy.
 Kids require extra time for everything.
 They have to potty more frequently, eat often, and be entertained.
-To prevent a total meltdown (parents included) it’s best to build flex time into your schedule when traveling.
+To prevent a total meltdown (parents included), it’s best to build flex time into your travel schedule.

 Leaving extra time in your schedule is also more relaxing.
-When you don’t feel rushed you are less stressed and the kids will also feel more relaxed.
+When you don’t feel rushed, you are less stressed, and the kids will feel more relaxed.

 Book a Hotel Suite or Vacation Home

-Unless you like going to bed at 7:30 pm or sitting awake in the dark you should get a hotel suite.
-Whenever possible try to stay at hotels that have a room with separate living and bedroom areas.
-It means you can put the kids to bed and then stay up late watching cable TV.
+Unless you like going to bed at 7:30 p.m. or sitting awake in the dark, you should get a hotel suite.
+Whenever possible, try to stay at hotels that have a room with separate living and bedroom areas.
+You can put the kids to bed and stay up late watching cable TV.
 A win for everyone!
 Accommodations with a small kitchen mean you can save money on eating out.

-Little kids require a lot of stuff but don’t over-pack.
-Make sure that you can easily carry all of your items plus your child.
-Kids fall asleep or need to be carried but if you’ve overpacked you won’t have enough hands to carry everything.
-A baby carrier is a great option for little ones that can’t walk well.
+Little kids require a lot of stuff, but don’t over-pack.
+Make sure that you can easily carry all of your items, plus your child.
+Kids fall asleep or need to be carried, but if you’ve overpacked, you won’t have enough hands to take everything.
+A baby carrier is an excellent option for little ones who can’t walk well.

 Prepare Your Kids

 Explain to your kids what will be happening when you travel.
-Give them an outline of the trip to help them feel comfortable with all of the changes to their normal routine.
-It can be very overwhelming to kids when there are a lot of unexpected changes in their daily life.
-When they know what to expect they are more comforted in the situation.
+Give them an outline of the trip to help them feel comfortable with the changes to their routine.
+It can be very overwhelming to kids when there are a lot of unexpected changes in their daily lives.
+When they know what to expect, they are more comfortable.